muratk5n/thirdwave/en/tweets/2021/week34.md

 It isnt like "US lost and others (in the region) won" due to the pullout.
 AFG neighbor countries are worried..
 I was watching troop movements (through gdelt scans), almost all surrounding countries deployed troops to their AFG border as pullout neared.
+Some countries in the region are worried.
+US was providing a security service of sorts to all neigboring countries there.

 ---